Miles Magister: Operational history

 Initially, production Magisters were supplied to flying clubs operated by the Straight Corporation, as well as to several overseas government customers.
 By the Second World War, in excess of 700 Magisters had entered service with RAF Elementary Flying Training Schools; the type would eventually equip 16 such schools as well as the Central Flying School.
 The bulk of civilian-owned Hawk Majors were also pressed into military service as trainers alongside the type.

 During June 1940, as part of British anti-invasion preparations, roughly 15 Magisters were fitted with bomb racks for the carriage of up to eight 25 lb bombs, to fly as a light bombers under a scheme called Operation Banquet.
-The preparations were was never put into effect and the type never saw active combat use in this capacity.
+The preparations were never put into effect and the type never saw active combat use in this capacity.

 The Magister also participated in experimental wartime research, such as to evaluate a long range ground attack platform during 1941.
 Seeking to increase the payloads of conventional medium bombers, British military planners suggested the use of a so-called 'auxiliary wing' that could be towed like a glider behind a bomber; this wing would be loaded with either additional fuel or munitions.
 To test this concept, a modified Magister was produced; by the time testing had reached an advanced stage, the RAF had significantly bolstered its offensive forces with heavy bombers, removing the need to deploy the auxiliary wing concept.
 Other aircraft received experimental modifications to evaluate new equipment or aerodynamic features.

 Following the end of the conflict, large numbers of Magisters were disposed of, leading to many being converted for civilian use.
 Such aircraft were renamed the Hawk Trainer III.
 Amongst its civil uses was air racing; during the 1950 Kings Cup Air Race alone, eight Hawk Trainer IIIs were entered, one of which (a modified cabin version G-AKRV), piloted by E. Day, was awarded first place, having achieved a recorded speed of 138.5 mph while doing so.
 At least two other aircraft were thus modified.

 During the postwar years, many Magisters were exported to overseas customers, including private pilot owners and flying clubs.
 Countries that purchased the type included Argentina, Australia, Belgium, Denmark, Egypt, France, Iceland, Ireland, Italy, Kenya, Lebanon, Morocco, New Zealand, Portugal, South Africa, Thailand and Tunisia.